 Student Resources

 Welcome to the Department of Theatre’s Student Resources page!
-Here, you’ll find essential information and support to enhance your educational journey, including athletic training services, student learning outcomes, and more.
+Here, you’ll find essential information and support to enhance your educational journey.
 Explore the resources available to help you succeed and thrive in your theatre studies and productions!

 Office of Civil Rights & Title IX

-You can report incidents of sexual and interpersonal misconduct, as well as incidents of discrimination and harassment to this office.
+You can report incidents of sexual and interpersonal misconduct, as well as incidents of discrimination and harassment to this office to the Office of Civil Rights & Title IX.
 This office takes active measures to create or restore a respectful, safe, and inclusive environment for community members that is free from discrimination, discriminatory harassment, and sexual or interpersonal violence.
 Title IX reports also connect students with appropriate resources (i.e. SASS, Dean of Students, chair, etc.).

 Counseling and Psychological Services (CAPS)

-Understanding the Student Learning Outcomes is crucial for theatre students as it provides a roadmap for developing essential skills in research, critical thinking, communication, collaboration, and cultural competency.
-By actively pursuing these outcomes, students not only enhance their academic and artistic proficiency but also prepare themselves for diverse professional opportunities within and beyond the realm of theatre.
-SLO below adopted March 3, 2022.
+Understanding the Student Learning Outcomes provides a roadmap for developing essential skills in research, critical thinking, communication, collaboration, and cultural competency.
+Students not only enhance their academic and artistic proficiency but also prepare themselves for diverse professional opportunities within and beyond the realm of theatre.

 SLO 1: Research and Critical Thinking